 Figure\ \ref{plot:nbss_fb} shows the specific number of BSSs ($\nbss/\nhb$) in our models as a function of the overall $f_b$.
-It also shows the specific number of BSSs in the core ($\nbssc/\nhbc$) as a function of the core binary fraction $f_{b,c}$.
-Clearly, $\nbss/\nhb$ is strongly correlated with $f_b$ and $\nbssc/\nhbc$ is strongly correlated with $f_{b,c}$.
+It also shows $\nbssc/\nhbc$ as a function of the core binary fraction $f_{b,c}$ ($\nhb$ and $\nhbc$ are the numbers of horizontal branch stars in the cluster and in the core, respectively).
+Clearly, $\nbss/\nhb$ is correlated with $f_b$ and $\nbssc/\nhbc$ is correlated with $f_{b,c}$ (spearman correlation coefficient $r_{f_{b,c}, \nbssc} = 0.67$).
+For a more detailed comparison with observations see \citep{2013arXiv1303.2667S}.
 This is not at all surprising.
 Results in Section\ \ref{sec:branching} clearly shows that throughout the studied range in $\rho_c$ the dominant BSS production channel is binary-mediated collisions (\bs\ and \bb).
 Hence, as $f_b$ increases so does the number of BSSs.
 Although, naturally the number of BSSs from the \mtb\ and \se\ channels also increases with increasing $f_b$, their relative importance is always low compared to \bs\ and \bb\ channels for all $\rho_c > 10^3\,\dens$.